 How to Make Mexican Rice

-- Once it all comes to a boil, cover it up and turn down the heat.
+Once it all comes to a boil, cover it up and turn down the heat.
 A clear lid is helpful here so you can see when the rice is done, but really 20 minutes is about all it takes.
-If after 20 minutes there’s still some liquid in the pan, just let it continue to cook until all of the water is absorbed and you can no longer see it bubbling to the top.
+If after 20 minutes there’s still some liquid in the pan, just let it continue to cook until you can no longer see liquid bubbling to the top.

 Top Tips and Tricks